Engineers in Pennsylvania

 Pennsylvania Annual Job Openings

-The BLS estimates 310 annual job openings, and a total of 4,460 jobs for Pennsylvania Engineers in 2026.
+The BLS estimates there will be 310 annual job openings, and 4,460 total jobs in 2026 for Engineers in this state.

 Nationwide, the prediction is 9,500 annual jobs and 141,000 total jobs in 2026.